 It is usually more logical and efficient to apply for an E-3 visa at a United States Consulate abroad regardless of your circumstances since it could take 2-3 months to trigger the E-3 status in the United States (premium processing is not available for E-3s) and if you ever want to travel internationally you will need to apply for an E-3 visa stamp from abroad anyway.

-The E-3, like the E-2 and E-1, is one of the few visa statuses that does not require a petition approval in the United States through USCIS in order to obtain the status as it allows for applications to be submitted directly at a United States Consulate without a prior petition approval.
+The E-3, like the E-2 and E-1, is one of the few visa statuses that do not require a petition approval in the United States through USCIS to obtain the status as it allows for applications to be submitted directly at a United States Consulate without a prior petition approval.

 For example, the H-1B and O-1 always require a petition approval in the United States no matter where you’re situated.

 If I’m applying for an E-3 visa at a United States Consulate, does it matter which Consulate I go to?

 If possible, we usually advise clients to apply for their E-3 visas at a United States Consulate in Australia.
 Obviously, if you’re in the United States or another country, a trip to Australia can be quite lengthy.